corybcromer/NeonTicTacToe/README.md

 Turn order is enforced by enabling/disabling the `onPress` event.
 The turn is communicated to the user through lowering the opacitiy of the board for the player whose turn it is not.

 #### Winner Logic
 I know that this is a pretty common exercise, and it is even on React's official documentation page as a tutorial.
 Normally, I like using resources like this; however, I wanted to create my own solution.
-However, if this was work scenario I would happliy learn from and use someone elses code if it had a better Big O rank.
+However, if this was a work scenario I would happliy learn from and use someone elses code if it had a better Big O rank.